commonsguy/cw-omnibus/README.markdown

 you have, by means of Project Properties.

 - Many of these projects use [ActionBarSherlock](http://actionbarsherlock.com).
-You will need to download and set up ActionBarSherlock in your Eclipse workspace (see Tutorial #6 in the book), then go into Project Properties and point the book's project to use your copy of the ActionBarSherlock library project.
+There is a copy of a compatible ActionBarSherlock in `external/`, and the project files are set up to reference that copy.
+If you import it first, your imports of other sample apps should go more smoothly.
+Alternatively, you can download and set up ActionBarSherlock yourself in your Eclipse workspace, then go into Project Properties and point the book's project to use your copy of the ActionBarSherlock library project.

 - Many of the book samples, and ActionBarSherlock, require your Java compiler